-a) ValidContract:
+a) Valid Contract:

-The contract which is enforceable by law is known as valid contract.Sec.10 of the b) Void Contract and Void Agreement:

-Indian Contract act, 1872 explains various legal requirements for a valid contract; they are: offer and acceptance, capacity of parties, lawful consideration, lawful agreements, free consent, etc. in short a valid contract is one which posses all the requirements of legal enforceability.
+The contract which is enforceable by law is known as valid contract.
+Sec.
+10 of the Indian Contract act, 1872 explains various legal requirements for a valid contract; they are: offer and acceptance, capacity of parties, lawful consideration, lawful agreements, free consent, etc. in short a valid contract is one which posses all the requirements of legal enforceability.